Nanoalignment by Critical Casimir Torques

 Chicago/Turabian Click to copy

 Wang, Gan, Piotr Nowakowski, Nima Farahmand Bafi, Benjamin Midtvedt, Falko Schmidt, Ruggero Verre, Mikael Käll, S. Dietrich, Svyatoslav Kondrat, and Giovanni Volpe.
-“Nanoalignment by Critical Casimir Torques.” arXiv:2401.06260 (2024).
+“Nanoalignment by Critical Casimir Torques.”
+Nature Communications 15, no. 5086 (2024).

 MLA Click to copy